Sanga Hindu Pilgrimage Temple

 This temple is Sankata Temple, where people go to worship for the better health of their family and friends.
 It is believed that praying in this temple wards off all the bad luck and sickness from the people.

-One of the most curious parts about the Sankata temple is that Buddhist people take it as God Kaal Bhairab and the Hindus take san kata as a form of the goddess.
+One of the most curious aspects of the Sankata temple is that Buddhist people regard it as a manifestation of God Kaal Bhairab, while Hindus view Sankata as a form of the goddess.
 People also sacrifice different animals as their offerings to Sankata.

 Ashapureshowr Temple

 This temple is also a Mahadev temple located in Ashapuri, Sanga.
-The story behind the construction of the Ashapauri temple is that when the Pandavas were in exile during Mahabharat, God Mahadev commanded them to stay there.
+The story behind the construction of the Ashapurni temple is that when the Pandavas were in exile during the Mahabharata, God Mahadev commanded them to stay there.

-He promised to fulfill everyone’s desires, wishes and hopes if they could finish the task.
+He promised to fulfill everyone’s desires, wishes, and hopes if they could finish the task.
 It is still believed to date that when one comes to this temple to worship Lord Shiva, all their inner desires and wishes come true.
-There is a small pond near the temple where people light and pray for their fulfilled desires.
+A small pond near the temple is where people light candles and pray for the fulfillment of their desires.

 It is also a Mahadev temple located on the northeast side of Sanga.
-Many people visit this temple to pay their respect to Lord Shiva during the Teej and Mahashivaratri festival in Nepal.
+Many people visit this temple to pay their respects to Lord Shiva during Nepal’s Teej and Mahashivaratri festivals.
 Pilgrims also do different types of Saptahas and Aartis at other events.

 Sweet (Seto) Bhairab Temple

-The temple is Kaal Bhairab temple, located at Gwashincha Village of Sanga.
-People sacrifice different domestic animals, like goats, hens, pigeons, etc., in this temple as their offering to make Kaal Bhairab happy.
-Every Sunday, there are vast numbers of pilgrims who go to worship in this temple.
+The temple is the Kaal Bhairab temple, located at Gwashincha Village of Sanga.
+People sacrifice various domestic animals, such as goats, hens, and pigeons, in this temple as offerings to appease Kaal Bhairav.
+Every Sunday, vast numbers of pilgrims visit this temple to worship.
 During the Bisket Jatra, the Newar community of Sanga also visits the temple to pay their offerings to Kaal Bhairab.

 Surroundings.
-The atmosphere of Sanga is primarily warm and cool because it lies at the hilly corner of Kathmandu Valley.
-Enjoy the coolness and greenery of the village from the different viewpoints around the Sanga.
-Sanga is also the gateway to Dhulikhel and Namobuddha, where we can reach through Araniko Highway.
+Sanga’s atmosphere is primarily warm and cool because it is situated in a hilly corner of the Kathmandu Valley.
+Enjoy the coolness and greenery of the village from the different viewpoints around Sanga.
+Sanga is also the gateway to Dhulikhel and Namobuddha, which can be reached via the Araniko Highway.

-Dhulikhel is one of the major attractions of the Kavrepalanchowk district from where the B.P. highway, one of the best highways in Nepal, starts.
+Dhulikhel is one of the major attractions of the Kavrepalanchok district, where the B.P. highway, one of the best highways in Nepal, starts.
 We can also go to Namobuddha by taking Different public vehicles from Dhulikhel.
-Sanga can be the best outdoor destination for tourists visiting Nepal who want to get away from the hustle and bustle of Kathmandu Valley for a short time; This is only a 1.5-hour drive away from Kathmandu.
+Sanga can be the ideal outdoor destination for tourists visiting Nepal who want to escape the hustle and bustle of the Kathmandu Valley for a short time.
+This is only a 1.5-hour drive away from Kathmandu.

-Accommodations around the Sanga – the Hindu Pilgrimage You can find many hotels and resorts of the affordable range around Sanga and Kailashnath Mahadev Statue.
-Enjoy the countryside life of Nepal in the hilly resorts of Sanga.
+Accommodations around the Sanga – the Hindu Pilgrimage.
+You can find many affordable hotels and resorts around the Sanga and Kailashnath Mahadev Statue.
+Enjoy Nepal’s countryside life in the hilly resorts of Sanga.

 Hindu pilgrimage temple, Sanga